Opinion: By 29, I had everything I’d ever wanted in my work life – and it broke me

 It felt completely normal to work for six hours straight without a break, on the sofa, in my dressing gown.
 My partner, thankfully, pointed out that it wasn’t and I told him, in a muddled daze, that “I probably needed a break”.

-I negotiated 10 days off from the company after telling them I was physically and mentally exhausted.
+So I negotiated 10 days off from the company after telling them I was physically and mentally exhausted.
 I was given promises about how my workload would improve with better delegation.
-Even my boss admitted that they had “broken” me.
+Even my boss admitted they had “crushed” me.

 I was often dragged into situations I shouldn’t have been involved in.
-In one extremely stressful example, an employee continually threatened to leak company secrets.
+In one extremely stressful example, an employee kept threatening to leak company secrets.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

-I quickly learnt that there is no point in having money you are too miserable to spend.
-At my lowest point, or perhaps also my strongest, I told my boss I simply couldn’t do it anymore and handed in my notice.
-They were not surprised at all, but hadn’t stepped in to help when it was needed.
+But I quickly learned that there is no point in having money you are too miserable to spend.
+At my lowest point, or perhaps my strongest, I told my boss I couldn’t do it anymore and handed in my notice.
+They were not surprised at all but hadn’t stepped in to help when it was needed.
 Then the offers came to encourage me to stay.

-I have learnt to be much more careful in future work situations.
+I have learned to be more careful in work situations.
 I may never again earn a six-figure salary, but I will certainly not allow a company to run my life.

 Register for free to continue reading